SingleStore

-SingleStore (formerly MemSQL) is a distributed, relational, SQL database management system (RDBMS) that features ANSI SQL support, it is known for speed in data ingest, transaction processing, and query processing.
+SingleStore (formerly MemSQL) is a distributed, relational, SQL database management system (RDBMS) that features ANSI SQL support, designed to handle data ingest, transaction processing, and query processing.

 SingleStore stores relational data, JSON data, geospatial data, key-value vector data, and time series data.
 It can be run in various Linux environments, including on-premises installations, public and private cloud providers, in containers via a Kubernetes operator, or as a hosted service in the cloud known as SingleStore Helios.

-Recent updates have included bi-directional integration with Apache Iceberg, faster vector search, enhanced full-text search, autoscaling and a ‘bring your own cloud’ deployment.
-In its latest release, v.8.9, SingleStore added support for continuous ingest from Iceberg tables, as well as Polaris and Hive catalogs, support for foreign languages as well as n-grams in full-text search; simplified pipelines; a no-code interface that simplifies data ingestion from S3, CSV and MongoDB sources; and disk spilling that now works on right and full join, as well as writable views and vector indexes on nullable columns.
+In the 2020s, SingleStore introduced updates related to data lake integration, search capabilities, and deployment flexibility, including support for Apache Iceberg and expanded cloud deployment options.